 - Missing In Action = 40,031 +

-Almost 3,000,000 people have been lost or physically damaged in our young country’s history.
-I am guessing the emotional toll of many others who survived is an equally large number.
-And, I have no doubt these figures are probably undercounted.
+Almost three million soldiers have been lost or physically damaged in our young country’s history.
+I am guessing the emotional toll of many others who survived is an equally substantial number.
+And, I have no doubt these figures are undercounted.
 This is what Memorial Day is all about.
 I sit behind this desk today in historically unprecedented comfort and security because so many others put their own personal interests behind the patriotic cause of liberty and freedom.
 Yes, some were drafted and didn’t volunteer, but that doesn’t mean their sacrifice means any less.